SamGu-NRX/Qwizz/README.md

 ## How to Run

 ### Requirements
+Before you begin, ensure you have met the following requirements:

+A modern web browser
 - Python 3 and pip
+- Node.js installed on your machine
-- Node.js and a JS package manager (pnpm recommended)
+- and a JS package manager (pnpm recommended)

 ### Step 1: Node Setup and Run
 ```bash